 Cost per Intensive: $40 Cost per Workshop: $20

 There are several options for your meals at the Southeast Wise Women Herbal Conference: You may 1) purchase a Meal Ticket with your registration, 2) purchase individual meals from our food vendors, or 3) bring your own food.

 Weekend Meal Tickets

 The conference offers meal tickets for farm-fresh, seasonal meals with a focus on Nourishing Traditions fare, including meat, dairy, veggies, and beverages (tea, coffee, and water).
 When meat is served, there will not be a vegetarian alternate, but there will be plenty of side dishes.
 The menu is designed for low gluten and gluten free options (although the kitchen cannot guarantee 100% gluten free).
 Meals are prepared by Kanuga Conference & Retreat Center.
 Enjoy your meals, Friday supper through Sunday lunch, in the beautiful dining room.
 Meal ticket must be presented upon entering for each meal.
-The menu will be posted in early summer.
-In the meantime, check out last year's menu, as the 2019 menu will be similar.
+Check out the 2019 Meal Ticket Menu (pdf).
 Adult Meal Ticket cost: $68 ($12/meal) Child Meal Ticket cost: $40